House sitting during Covid-19 Tips for safe handovers

 We would advise talking about the handover in some detail during the video chat.
 We’ve all seen disagreements, I’m sure, on the news and social media about how this pandemic is being handled, and we won’t all agree on the same things.
 It's good to get clear before arrival if you have conflicting views about safety measures.

-Cleaning guide for house sits
+Covid-19 Cleaning guide for house sitters

 Cleanliness is a contentious topic at the best of times for house sitters, it’s so subjective.
 During this pandemic it’s important you find your own comfort level around the subject of cleanliness and hygiene.
 Some will be less stringent than others with the cleaning process, but at the very least ensure that government guidelines are being met on handovers, by home owners and sitters, both at the beginning and end of a sit.